harvester/harvester/enhancements/20240528-migrate-harvester-api-to-standardized-k8s-api.md

 ### Upgrade strategy

 We won't remove old APIs format immediately, we will support both old and new APIs at the same time for backward compatibility.

+However, it's an effort to maintain two different APIs, so eventually we need to remove old one.
+So, the road map will be:

+1. Introduce the new APIs, and still support old APIs.
+Here, we could also introduce the new feature flag of setting resource to enable/disable old APIs.
+By default, it should be enabled at this moment.
+2. Encourage the users to use the new APIs, and internal services/tools should use the new APIs.
+3. Old APIs are disabled by default, and we could turn it on by feature flag of setting resource.
+4. After a period of time, we could remove the old APIs and feature flag.
+Remain only new APIs.

+***NOTE: we should add it into both APIs at the same time if we have new action APIs.***

+In v1.4 harvester, we should accomplish first step.

+About the second step, we need to request each project owner to check whether they are using the old APIs or not.
+Then, open a new issue to track the progress.
+For the external users, because we didn't have any metrics to track all usages, so we can only note this in our release note.
+They could also use feature flag to test their application which is being used old APIs or not.

+For the third step and the last step, it depends on the progress of the second step.
+So, we will keep tracking it in the future release.

 ## Note